cognitect-labs/aws-api/doc/types.md

-# Types
+# Data Types

 AWS service descriptions define a number of data types for use in `:request` maps passed to `cognitect.aws.client.api/invoke` and responses. aws-api supports them as follows:

 | AWS type  | Clojure/java input type           | Clojure/java output type (if different) |
 |-----------|-----------------------------------|-----------------------------------------|